nestybox/sysbox/README.md

 This launches a system container.
-Looks very much like a regular container, except that within it you can now run system software such as Systemd, Docker, Kubernetes, etc., seamlessly and securely (no privileged containers!).
+Looks very much like a regular container, except that within it you can now run system software such as Systemd, Docker, Kubernetes, etc., seamlessly and securely, just as you would on a physical host or virtual machine.
+No complex docker images or docker run commands, and no need for privileged containers.

 The [Sysbox Quickstart Guide](docs/quickstart/README.md) has many usage examples.
 You should start there to get familiarized with the use cases enabled by Sysbox.